ogeen-toma/USRP-prototype-for-channel-statistics-estimation/USRP_TX/README.md

         .../USRP_TX/build$ cp ../config.txt ../build/

      Note: config.txt file is used by the source code USRP_TX.c to configure the USRP as a PU, which generates a traffic activity in a frequency channel.
-This configuration can be modified manually from config.txt file, where detailed description for each parameter is provided.
+The settings of the PU can be configured manually from config.txt file, where detailed description for each parameter is provided.

      Finally, use the following command to run the transmitter program: